Duke Ellington and the Christian Origins of Jazz

 Ellington says, “All of us, every listener, every member of the band and chorus were talking to the Lord that night.
 Since then we have done sacred concerts in more than 50 houses of worship in America and Europe.
 When the church is too small, we go into a hall.
 One church found the 200 voices in the chorus too much, so the church rented a ball park.
 The chorus need be only 20 voices.
 In a church, the band and chorus are arranged in the sanctuary.
 The bishop, minister, priest or rabbi usually address the congregation before we begin.

 “The sacred concerts do not take the place of worship in the ordinary manner,” Ellington adds.
 “But, the music I write for them is and always was an act of worship.
 From the very beginning, it was a response to a growing sense of obligation to myself in self-defense through the Almighty.
 It continues to be an expression of God in my life.
 I am only saying in music what I have been saying on my knees for a long time.”Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!